aridoza/foundational-java/oop-java/objects-and-classes-lesson/README.md

 ### Step 2

-Next, let's add a _main_ method so we can execute our code (remember a main method defines the entry point of a program):
+Next, let's add a `main` method so we can execute our code.
+(Remember: A main method defines the entry point of a program.)

-> Tip: If you hate typing, IntelliJ has a convenient shortcut for defining a main method... just type _psvm_ and hit the tab key; that stands for "public static void main".
-That is an example of an IntelliJ _live template_.
-Getting familiar with these will make you a speed programmer!
+> Tip: If you hate typing, IntelliJ has a convenient shortcut for defining a main method: Just type `psvm` (which stands for `public static void main`) and hit the "Tab" key.
+That's an example of an IntelliJ **live template**.
+Getting familiar with those will make you a speedy programmer.

 ```java
 package com.generalassembly.oop.intro;